Do any of us really enjoy visiting a gynecologist?

 If you make major aesthetic changes to your clinic in between their introductory visit and the date of the appointment, let your patient know in advance so they will know what to expect when they walk in.

 Before any procedure or exam, establish a “code” word or non-verbal indicator that your patient can use at any point that they want to stop or take a break.
 This will provide reassurance to your patient that they are in a safe place and still gives your patient a sense of self-control.
-People with ASD need to establish self-control in order to feel safe.
+Autistic people need to establish self-control in order to feel safe.
 And in order for any visit with an OB/GYN to work, the patient needs to feel safe.

 During the exam or procedure